TheExGenesis/TheExGeneisis/index.md

 Hello and welcome.
 Xiq is short for Francisco and I'm based in Lisbon, Portugal

 I really dig the universe and specifically this world.
-Because of that I'm into memes, art, geopolitics, complex systems, somputer science, in that order.
+Because of that I'm into memes, art, geopolitics, complex systems, computer science, in that order.

 [@ExGenesis on Twitter](https://twitter.com/home)